wseit/sd-wse-laravel-shibboleth/README.md

     php artisan vendor:publish --provider="StudentAffairsUwm\Shibboleth\ShibbolethServiceProvider"

-You can also publish the views for the shibalike emulated IdP login:
+Optionally, you can also publish the views for the shibalike emulated IdP login:

     php artisan vendor:publish --provider="StudentAffairsUwm\Shibboleth\ShibalikeServiceProvider"